denten-books/plain-text/0-intro.md

-This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] But instead of educating, the preference for easy figurative tropes embodied a shortcut to knowledge.
+This is evidenced by the frequent and urgent calls to digital literacy on the part of our leading intellectuals, educators, and politicians.[^ln-digitalliteracy] But instead of educating, the preference for easy figurative tropes forged a shortcut to knowledge.
 Once established, such shortcuts continue to prevent users from literal engagement with computational realities.
 Like Tolstoy's mindless dusting, life at the keyboard increasingly passes without reflection.
 Worse yet, the trope obscures forces of capital, governance, and control cloaked behind the innocuous figure.

 Estrangement [*ostranenie*], sometimes also translated as "defamiliarization", was the formalist answer to the ossified metaphor.
 Estrangement was meant to